alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap5.md

 7. C. Nmap is a port scanning tool used to enumerate open network ports on a system.
 Nessus is a vulnerability scanner designed to detect security issues on a system.
 Nslookup is a DNS information gathering utility.
 All three of these tools may be used to gather information and detect vulnerabilities.
 Metasploit is an exploitation framework used to execute and attack and would be better suited for the Attacking and Exploiting phase of a penetration test.

-8- During a vulnerability scan, Brian discovered that a system on his network contained this vulnerability:What security control, if deployed, would likely have addressed this issue?
+8- During a vulnerability scan, Brian discovered that a system on his network contained this vulnerability: What security control, if deployed, would likely have addressed this issue?

 ![picture 1](../../images/a043fb5c587f3fbc4eb03c625075cb0e4c62d0ceca422eab40b7dfb39c345dbe.png)